 - Storm FA, Heller BW, Mazzà C (2015) Step detection and activity recognition accuracy of seven physical activity monitors.
 PLoS ONE 10(3): e0118723.

 - Stackpool CM, Porcari JP, Mikat RP, Gillette C, Foster C. (2014) The accuracy of various activity trackers in estimating steps taken and energy expenditure.
 Journal of Fitness Research 3(3), December 2014.

-Image: Steps courtesy of Luca Pedrotti via Flickr Creative Commons (image has been cropped)
+Image: Walkers – courtesy of Elliot Margolies via Flickr Creative Commons (image has been slightly cropped)